Co-belligerence: Finland as co-belligerent with Germany in the Continuation War

-In contrast the 1947 Paris Peace Treaty signed by Finland described Finland as having been "an ally of Hitlerite Germany" during the Second World War.
+In contrast, the 1947 Paris Peace Treaty signed by Finland described Finland as having been "an ally of Hitlerite Germany" during the Second World War.
 In a 2008 poll of 28 Finnish historians carried out by Helsingin Sanomat, 16 said that Finland had been an ally of Nazi Germany, six said it had not been, and six did not take a position.

 The Allies as co-belligerents with former enemies

-The term was used in 1943–45 during the latter stages of World War II to define the status of former allies and associates of Germany (Italy from 1943, Bulgaria, Romania and Finland from 1944), after they joined the Allies war against Germany.
+The term was used in 1943–1945 during the latter stages of World War II to define the status of former allies and associates of Germany (Italy from 1943, Bulgaria, Romania and Finland from 1944), after they joined the Allies' war against Germany.

 Recent usage

-In the post-9/11 era, the United States government has used the term "co-belligerent" to apply to certain groups connected to al Qaeda.
+In the post-9/11 era, the United States government has used the term "co-belligerent" to apply to certain groups connected to al-Qaeda.
 It has done so largely as a means of tying authority to use force against those groups to a 2001 congressional statute, the 2001 Authorization to Use Military Force, which Congress passed in the aftermath of 9/11 to authorize the President to use force against the group that had attacked the United States and those who harbored them, understood to be al Qaeda and the Taliban.

+Since February 2022, Belarus has been described in some sources as a co-belligerent of Russia in the Russo-Ukrainian War.